 Note: The conditional operator is by far the one that is the most difficult to get a handle on for at least two reasons.
-First, the conditional statement $p \to q$ is not saying anything about p or q by themselves.
+First, the conditional statement $p \rightarrow q$ is not saying anything about p or q by themselves.
 It is only saying that if p is true, then q has to also be true.
 It doesn't say anything about the case that p is not true.
 This brings us to the second reason.
-Should $F \to T$ be true or false?
+Should $F \rightarrow T$ be true or false?
 Although it seems counterintuitive to some, it should be true.
-Again, $p \to q$ is telling us about the value of q when p is true (i.e., if p is true, the q must be true).
+Again, $p \rightarrow q$ is telling us about the value of q when p is true (i.e., if p is true, the q must be true).
 What does it tell us if p is false?
 Nothing.
 As strange as it might seem, when p is false, the whole statement is true regardless of the truth value of q.

-If in the end you are still confused, you can (and should) simply fall back on the formal definition: $p \to q$ is false when p is true and q is false, and is true otherwise.
+If you are still confused, you can simply fall back on the formal definition: $\mathbf{p} \to \mathbf{q}$ is false when \mathbf{p} is true and \mathbf{q} is false, and is true otherwise.
 In other words, if interpreting $p \to q$ as the English sentence "p implies q" is more harmful than helpful in understanding the concept, don't worry about why it doesn't make sense and just remember the definition.^a

-^aIn mathematics, one tries to define things so they make sense immediately.
-Sometimes this is not possible (if the concept is very complicated and/or it just doesn't relate to something that is familiar).
-Sometimes a term or concept is defined poorly but because of prior use the definition sticks.
-Sometimes it makes perfect sense to some people and not to others, probably based on each person's background.
-I think this last possibility may be to blame in this case.
+^{a}In mathematics, terms are usually chosen so they make sense immediately.
+Sometimes this is not possible (if the concept is very complicated or it doesn't relate to anything familiar).
+Sometimes a term is poorly defined but the definition sticks because of prior use.
+Sometimes it makes sense to some people and not to others, probably based on a person's background.
+I think this last possibility may be the reason in this case.

-Definition 4.31.
+Definition 4.33.
 The biconditional statement involving p and q, denoted by $p \leftrightarrow q$, is the proposition "p if and only if q" (or abbreviated as "p iff q").
 It is true when p and q have the same truth value, and false otherwise.

-Example 4.32.
-Let p be "you earn 90% in this class," and q be "you receive an A in this class."
-Then $p \leftrightarrow q$ is the proposition "You earn 90% in this class if and only if you receive an A."
+Example 4.34.
+Let p be "you earn at least 94%," and q be "you receive an A." Then $p \leftrightarrow q$ is the proposition "You earn at least 94% if and only if you receive an A."

-- \star Question 4.33.
-Assume that the proposition "You will receive an A in the course if and only if you earn 90%" is true. - (a) What grade will you get if you earn 90%?
+Question 4.35.
+Assume that the proposition "You will receive an A if and only if you earn at least 94%" is true.

+(a) What grade will you get if you earn 94%?

-(b) If you receive an A, did you earn 90%?
+(b) If you receive an A, did you earn at least 94%?

-(c) If you don't earn 90%, does that mean you didn't get an A?
+(c) If you don't earn at least 94%, does that mean you didn't get an A?